Course Content and Outcome Guide for MTH 105 Effective Summer 2015

 Addendum to Course Description

 This class is a terminal course, thus it does not directly support other courses in mathematics and other disciplines.
-As such, students wishing to take Math 112 or Stat 243 must still take Math 111.
+As such, students wishing to take MTH 112 must still take MTH 111.
 The course serves the purpose of exploring mathematical ideas/concepts that can support a variety of disciplines.
 The course should cover few topics, but cover them in depth.

 Intended Outcomes for the course